Nosto/wiki-docs/implementing-nosto/implement-search/features/cognitive-vector-search.md

 ---
 description: >-
-    Cognitive Vector Search finds relevant products based on conceptual similarity to the search terms in situations in which keyword search performs poorly or delivers no relevant results.
+    Merchants with Cognitive Vector Search enabled gain the ability to search products based on conceptual similarity in addition to precise retrieval based on textual relevance.
 ---

 # Cognitive Vector Search

-Merchants with Cognitive Vector Search enabled gain the ability to search products based on conceptual similarity in addition to precise retrieval based on textual relevance.

 Depending on merchant preferences, Cognitive Vector Search can take over from keyword search when: